Home Compare BIIB vs TMO

 Biogen vs Thermo Fisher Scientific: Which Stock Looks Stronger in 2026?

-Thermo Fisher Scientific holds the cleaner structural position, with the lead spread across stability and profitability.
+Thermo Fisher Scientific leads structurally, with stability as the clearest single gap between the two profiles.
 Biogen still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 In the market, Biogen carries the stronger setup — intact trend against Thermo Fisher Scientific's broken trend.
 That leaves a split case: the structural lead stays with Thermo Fisher Scientific, but the market is not currently confirming it.

 Trajectory Similarity